Fueling Students for Academic Success

-It is the vision of the Food and Nutrition Services Department to provide the opportunity for all students to meet their daily nutritional needs for meals consumed at school.
+Nutrition Services supports academic achievement by providing students with nutritious meals and exceptional customer service.
+We know that students are able to learn better when they have access to nutritious meals!It is the vision of Nutrition Services to provide the opportunity for all students to meet their daily nutritional needs for meals consumed at school.
 We provide healthy food choices that support the district’s wellness policy.

 The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by USDA.
 (Not all prohibited bases will apply to all programs and/or employment activities.)
 If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.ascr.usda.gov/complaint_filing_cust.html, or at any USDA office, or call (866) 632-9992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410, by fax (202) 690-7442 or email at email@example.com.
 Individuals who are deaf, hard of hearing or have speech disabilities and wish to file either an EEO or program complaint may contact USDA through the Federal Relay Service at (800) 877-8339; or (800) 845-6136 (Spanish).
 Persons with disabilities, who wish to file a program complaint, please see information above on how to contact us by mail directly or by email.
 If you require alternative means of communication for program information (e.g., Braille, large print, audiotape, etc.) please contact USDA’s TARGET Center at (202) 720-2600 (voice and TDD).
 USDA is an equal opportunity provider and employer.